 Played straight completely with Chakravartin, where you fight him in both Naraka and its Event Horizon.

 Final Boss Preview: Done twice.
 First with Yasha, who you fight early in the game, and then much later as the penultimate boss.
-And then with Chakravartin, who you fight in Episode 19, and then as the final boss.
+And then with Chakravartin, who you fight in Episode 19, and then as the True Final Boss.

 Gameplay and Story Integration: Happens all throughout the game justifying the scenarios and conditions (armless Asura, fighting Wrath Asura, and the like), but a subtle one occurs in DLC Episode 22: Asura, upon taking his Destructor form, permanently has the Destructor gauge equipped.

 Other elements of this include that there are no Action RPG elements like Devil May Cry or Bayonetta have, (like getting new weapons or collecting stuff like a Heart Container), nor is there a upgrade of stats.
 Asura's stats instead change depending on the episode.